College of Arts & Sciences

 jackson_h@utpb.edu

-Dr. Jackson is an assistant professor of special education within the Department of Literacy, Language, and Special Populations at UT Permian Basin.
+Dr. Jackson is an assistant professor of special education within the department of Literacy, Language, and Special Populations at the University of Texas Permian Basin (UTPB).
 She holds a PhD in special education with a specialization in instructional design, technology, and innovation from the University of Kansas.
 Dr. Jackson has experience in public and private education as an educator and administrator, with a background in math education.
 Her research interests include investigating instructional design frameworks and their implementation on affective dispositions of learners in K-12 and higher education.
 Dr. Jackson has served on multiple research projects to support UDL implementation by consulting with educators and facilitating educator preparation.

 Digital Commerce